Crisis Counseling Assistance & Training Program Grants

-The HHS Disaster Behavioral Health Services branch oversees the federal grant programs by hiring staff to manage finances and coordinate with contracted service providers.
-Staff also monitor and report regularly to ensure program outreach objectives, staffing and expenditure parameters comply with grant provisions.
+DBHC oversees the federal grant programs by hiring staff to manage finances and coordinating with contracted service providers.
+Staff also regularly monitor and report to ensure the program meets its objectives and complies with staffing and expenditure parameters.

-CCP staffing includes specialists who ensure outreach services to special survivor populations such as children, first responders, veterans, older adults, people with disabilities, single parents, people who are economically disadvantaged, non-English speakers and other traditionally underserved and vulnerable groups.
+CCP staffing includes specialists who ensures special survivor populations receive needed services.
+Those populations include children, first responders, veterans, older adults, people with disabilities, single parents, people who are economically disadvantaged, non-English speakers, and other traditionally underserved and vulnerable groups.

 The main goals of the CCP include: